jscottrumptz/date-night-generator/README.md

 - user is given the option to individually name the date night when saving
 - clicking previously saved date nights repopulates the featured item view with their details
 - add and remove date nights from the queue
+- print recipes with just text to be printer-ink-friendly

 ## Built With